saltstack/salt/doc/topics/installation/windows.rst

     updated path

 .. note::
-    if ``pip`` is still not recognized make sure that the Python Scripts folder is in the System ``%PATH%``. (``C:\Python2\Scripts``)
+    If ``pip`` is still not recognized make sure that the Python Scripts folder is in the System ``%PATH%``. (``C:\Python2\Scripts``)

 4. Setup Salt Configuration